menghaoyu2002/CSC302-TeamRocket/meeting-notes/meeting1.md

 - Python is very easy to work with data

-- Many Python libraries are focused on data analysis and
+- Many Python libraries are focused on data analysis andtransformation

-  > transformation

 - https://github.com/simonw/datasette built with python + sqlite